builtbybrayne/jQueryKillingQueue/README.md

 # Development
 This plugin is very simple and only does what I needed it to.
 There are any number of improvements which it could obviously do with.

 I am not actively developing this code.
-By and large I probably won't implement complicated requests for modifications myself - it's not that complciated a plugin to hack, really!
-If requests for modifications are simple enough to do I may well just do them.
-I am also happy to accept pull requests and I encourage forks.
+By and large I probably won't implement complicated requests for modifications myself - it's not that complicated a plugin to hack, and if you're nervous about doing so I would encourage you to give it a go even more!
+Having said that, you can always ask :)

+I am happy to accept pull requests and I encourage forks.